Statement of Faith

 Jesus said on the cross, “My God, why have you abandoned me?”
 God looked away from the crucifixion, and Satan openly cursed God not knowing that Jesus transcends Heaven.
 Satan and the demons are all thereby condemned as Jesus is a witness against them.
 This is what caused the suffering of Christ on the cross.

 Sometimes when the Bible speaks of the righteous, or those who do only good, it is speaking of the spirit within us, which, thanks to Christ, is judged separately.
-This understanding also clears up some Biblical confusion.
+This understanding also clears up some confusion in the Bible.